thecredibleway/thecredibleway-com/docs/faq/questions/why-worry-about-eternity-if-life-after-death-cant-be-proved.md

 and the surprising spread of Christianity].

 **If the resurrection of Jesus from the dead was not real, why was the message of Jesus spreading rapidly?
-Why were people willing to loose everything; be tortured and killed in such painful ways?**
+Why were people willing to lose everything; be tortured and killed in such painful ways?**

 :::tip[The simplest answer to everything]